Double acute accent: International Phonetic Alphabet

-One may encounter this use as a tone sign in some IPA-derived orthographies of minority languages, such as in the North American Native Tanacross (Athapascan).
+One may encounter this use as a tone sign in some IPA-derived orthographies of minority languages, such as in the North American Native Tanacross (Athabaskan).
 In line with the IPA usage it denotes the extra-high tone.

 Unicode

 Unicode encodes a number of cases of "letter with double acute" as precomposed characters and these are displayed below.
 In addition, many more symbols may be composed using the combining character facility that may be used with any letter or other diacritic to create a customised symbol but this does not mean that the result has any real-world application and thus are not shown in the table.

 Technical notes

 O and U with double acute accents are supported in the Code page 852, ISO 8859-2, and Unicode character sets.

 Code page 852

 Some of the box-drawing characters of the original DOS code page 437 were sacrificed in order to put in more accented letters (all printable characters from ISO 8859-2 are included).